 (Travel time: 2hr 30min).
 For the bus schedule, go to www.kobus.co.kr

-From Sokcho Express / Intercity Bus Terminal, take bus no. 7 or 7-1.
+From Sokcho Express / Intercity Bus Terminal, take bus 7 or 7-1.

-Get off at Sogongwon bus stop (travel time: 45min).
+- Get off at Sogongwon bus stop (Travel time: Approx. 45 min).